magarena/magarena/release/README.txt

 Homepage: http://magarena.googlecode.com
 Forum: http://www.slightlymagic.net/forum/viewforum.php?f=82

-There must be a Java Runtime 6 (java.com) installed on your computer to play.
+Requirements: Java Runtime 6 (http://java.com) must be installed on your computer

+Starting Magarena:
+  On Windows, double click on Magarena.exe
-An executable is provided for Windows.
-On Linux, execute ./Magarena.sh
+  On Linux, execute ./Magarena.sh.
+  On Mac, run Magarena.command

 Magarena supports the following keyboard shortcuts :
-- Space or Right key : action button
+  Space or Right key : action button
-- Escape or Left key : undo button
+  Escape or Left key : undo button
-- Enter key : switch between graphical and text mode
-- F1 or M key : show or hide game messages
+  Enter key : switch between graphical and text mode F1 or M key : show or hide game messages

+Selecting the AI to play against:
-The desired AI can be selected in the preferences.
-Recommended MiniMax AI difficulty level for the best balance of speed and strength is the default 6.
+The desired AI can be selected in the preferences (Arena -> Preferences).
+Default is MiniMax.
+AI difficulty level for the best balance of speed and strength is the default 6.
 The Vegas AI should be fast on all difficulty levels.

-Thanks to ubeefx for creating such a great game
-Thanks to epiko for creating the very nice Magarena logo and the amazing color themes.
-Thanks to Salasnet for the felt theme and pedro1973 for the dark battle theme.
-Thanks to singularita for creating the scripts to add over 300 additional creature cards.
-Thanks to Melvin Zhang for implementing the Monte Carlo Tree Search AI.
+The MCTS AI is considered experimental but it is also the strongest.

-Thanks to everyone on the CCGHQ forum (slightlymagic.net).
+Thanks to
+  ubeefx for creating such a great game epiko for creating the very nice Magarena logo and the amazing color themes Salasnet for the felt theme and pedro1973 for the dark battle theme singularita for creating the scripts to add over 300 additional creature cards Melvin Zhang for implementing the Monte Carlo Tree Search AI LSK and Kuno for contributing custom decks pedro1973 for creating new themes  (http://www.slightlymagic.net/forum/viewforum.php?f=89) mtgrares for the publicity everyone on the CCGHQ forum (http://slightlymagic.net/forum/)

-Thanks for your support and have fun!
+Thank you for your support and have fun!

-Release 1.14 (May XX, 2011)
+Release 1.14 (May 28, 2011)
 ============
-- 600 cards in default cube
+- 601 cards in default cube
-- 900 cards in all cube (includes those in default)
+- 901 cards in all cube (includes those in default)
-- 28 tokens

-- added Naya Hushblade (Alara Reborn Common)
+- added Naya Hushblade (Alara Reborn, Common)

 - restored ability to download card images from the WWW
 - fixed bug with protection from monocolored and land that become creatures
 - fixed bug with "as long as you control another multicolored permanent" and land that become creatures
-- print error messages to stderr when an exception occurs
+- enhanced error handling by printing error messages to stderr when an exception occurs
+- renamed "can't be the target of spells or abilities your opponents control" to hexproof
-- by default all card pics shown at 312x445 for consistency, can be changed via option in preference menu to show original image size
+- by default all card images shown at 312x445 for consistency, can be changed via option in preference menu to show original image size
 - filter legal targets off by default as it is confusing to new users